jtownson/swakka/readme.md

 Params = (QueryParameter[Boolean], PathParameter[String], HeaderParameter[Long])
 ```

-then the endpoint will have a dependent function type of ```(Boolean, String, Long) => Route```
+then the endpoint implementation will have a dependent function type of ```(Boolean, String, Long) => Route```

-This is a key point.
-Swakka reads the Params defined in your endpoints and generates Akka-Http
+Swakka reads the Params defined in your API and generates Akka-Http
 Routes that extract those Params.
+It passes those params to your endpoint implementation.
-The Route returned from your endpoint function is then used
+The Route returned from your endpoint implementation is then a nested, inner Route
-as a nested, inner Route which completes the response.
+which completes the response.

 ### Optional Parameters